The Winter Maintenance Policy prioritises which roads and footpaths receive the appropriate treatment during adverse weather.

 • The treatment of ice formations 24 hrs per day.

-We have a handy interactive map of gritting routes on our website which shows prioritised streets and locations of grit bins across the Stirling area and a ‘Live Gritters Map’ which shows where each truck is.
+We have a handy interactive map of gritting routes on our website which shows prioritised streets and locations of grit bins across the Stirling area and a ‘Live Gritters Map’ which shows where each truck is. (please note this map is only available throughout the winter months and during severe weather)

 Priority Two Routes